bihor/camaliga/Documentation/Administration/Extended-Templates/Index.rst

   which functioned according to this principle, but which are no longer available for selection and will be completely removed in version 6.0.0.
 Therefore, you should now read further.

-- The (new) extended Google Maps template will never be cached at all, which is why it does not need the parameter no_cache = 1 .
+- The extended Google Maps template will never be cached at all, which is why it does not need the parameter no_cache = 1 .
   The template does not mean as before MapExtended.html but search.html.
 The search form is integrated there via a partial.
   Anyone who does not need a caching or everyone who is not like other solutions should use the Search template.
   One can certainly use it for anything.